Bringing Up Father: Animation

-In 1924, a Chilean studio created a feature-length film entitled Vida y Milagros de Don Fausto ("Life and Miracles of Jiggs"), which used the strip's characters (likely without authorization).
+In 1924, a Chilean studio created a feature-length film entitled Vida y milagros de Don Fausto ("Life and Miracles of Jiggs"), which used the strip's characters (likely without authorization).
 This is the second oldest-known animated film made in the country.

+In 1927, Norwegian filmmaker Ottar Gladtvet produced one of the country's earliest animated films, a commercial featuring Jiggs and Maggie titled Fiinbeck er rømt ("Jiggs Has Run Away"), in which Maggie purchases the finest tobacco Tiedemanns Tobakk AS has to offer in a bid to keep Jiggs from going out.

-Live-action Two-reel shorts
+Live-action two-reel shorts

 A series of live-action silent comedies featured comedian Johnny Ray as Jiggs, Margaret Cullington as Maggie and Laura La Plante as daughter Nora.
 Directed by Reggie Morris, these were produced by International Film Service and released through Pathé Exchange.
 Confusingly enough, a couple of the titles were duplicated from the earlier cartoons.
 This series included: